AmjadYa/meej.ca/src/data/project/project1.md

 <h4>Failure Cases</h4>
 <p>
 Occasionally, when segmenting the letters, there is enough overlap to cause a failed prediction.
 There was an attempt to solve this by intentionally training on overlapped images, however not enough was manually captured.
-In Section 3.1, we discuss our performance during competition.
+Above, we discussed our performance during competition.
 Unluckily, one of our predictions failed as a result of this overlap; however, this is a rare event.
 <a href="https://drive.google.com/drive/folders/1jROyw9Q_FamL0aAo_l1EG_6aiC61KTwb?usp=sharing" target="_blank">You can view the individual letters that were used to train the model here</a>.
 You may notice some of them have a lot of overlap (by design).
 </p>